0xAX/linux-insides/interrupts/interrupts-2.md

 } __attribute__((packed));
 ```

-Of course in our case the `gdt_ptr` does not represent `GDTR` register, but `IDTR` since we set `Interrupt Descriptor Table`.
-You will not find `idt_ptr` structure, because if it had been in the Linux kernel source code, it would have been the same as `gdt_ptr` but with different name.
-So, as you can understand there is no sense to have two similar structures which are differ only in a name.
-You can note here, that we do not fill the `Interrupt Descriptor Table` with entries, because it is too early to handle any interrupts or exceptions for this moment.
-That's why we just fill the `IDT` with the `NULL`.
+Of course in our case the `gdt_ptr` does not represent the `GDTR` register, but `IDTR` since we set `Interrupt Descriptor Table`.
+You will not find an `idt_ptr` structure, because if it had been in the Linux kernel source code, it would have been the same as `gdt_ptr` but with different name.
+So, as you can understand there is no sense to have two similar structures which differ only by name.
+You can note here, that we do not fill the `Interrupt Descriptor Table` with entries, because it is too early to handle any interrupts or exceptions at this point.
+That's why we just fill the `IDT` with `NULL`.

-And after the setup of the [Interrupt descriptor table](http://en.wikipedia.org/wiki/Interrupt_descriptor_table), [Global Descriptor Table](http://en.wikipedia.org/wiki/GDT) and other stuff we jump into [protected mode](http://en.wikipedia.org/wiki/Protected_mode) in the - [arch/x86/boot/pmjump.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/pmjump.S).
-More about it you can read in the [part](http://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-3.html) which describes transition to the protected mode.
+After the setup of the [Interrupt descriptor table](http://en.wikipedia.org/wiki/Interrupt_descriptor_table), [Global Descriptor Table](http://en.wikipedia.org/wiki/GDT) and other stuff we jump into [protected mode](http://en.wikipedia.org/wiki/Protected_mode) in the - [arch/x86/boot/pmjump.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/pmjump.S).
+You can read more about it in the [part](http://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-3.html) which describes the transition to protected mode.

-We already know from the earliest parts that entry of the protected mode located in the `boot_params.hdr.code32_start` and you can see that we pass the entry of the protected mode and `boot_params` to the `protected_mode_jump` in the end of the [arch/x86/boot/pm.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/pm.c):
+We already know from the earliest parts that entry to protected mode is located in the `boot_params.hdr.code32_start` and you can see that we pass the entry of the protected mode and `boot_params` to the `protected_mode_jump` in the end of the [arch/x86/boot/pm.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/pm.c):

 ```C
 protected_mode_jump(boot_params.hdr.code32_start,
 			    (u32)&boot_params + (ds() << 4));
 ```

-The `protected_mode_jump` defined in the [arch/x86/boot/pmjump.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/pmjump.S) and gets these two parameters in the `ax` and `dx` registers using one of the [8086](http://en.wikipedia.org/wiki/Intel_8086) calling  [convention](http://en.wikipedia.org/wiki/X86_calling_conventions#List_of_x86_calling_conventions):
+The `protected_mode_jump` is defined in the [arch/x86/boot/pmjump.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/pmjump.S) and gets these two parameters in the `ax` and `dx` registers using one of the [8086](http://en.wikipedia.org/wiki/Intel_8086) calling  [conventions](http://en.wikipedia.org/wiki/X86_calling_conventions#List_of_x86_calling_conventions):

 ```assembly
 GLOBAL(protected_mode_jump)